lrmtheboss/LRM-GUIs/README.md

 LRM's GUIs for DynamicGUI

+## Warnings *READ THIS*

+- No warranty or guarantees of any kind are given with these guis.
+- All guis are provided as it.
+- All guis are considered Work in Progress and are subject to change.
+They may also contain bugs.

 ## Notes

 The guis that are in a folder were made for a specific server so won't work out of the box on any other server.
-These guis come with NO warranty or guaranties of any kind.
-Limited support will be provided for for issues and bugs when I'm available
+Limited support will only be provided for issues on non server-specific guis when I am available.

 ## No addons required